-By providing this notice, Washington Education Association ("WEA") in assisting its local affiliate the Seattle Education Association ("SEA") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+This notice may be supplemented if new significant facts are learned subsequent to its submission.
+By providing this notice, Borough of Haledon Police Department ("Haledon") does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.